 or would they think ...

 "God, Mr. Block has nothing to say about anything.
 Poor Brandon, his dad's a moron!"

 "What do your friends prefer?"
 I asked Brandon as he exited the car at the club.
 "That I join in the conversation or keep it to myself?"

 "Dad, you're over thinking it.
 Do what comes naturally."

 "Well, tell me what it is that comes naturally!"

-I chose to join in judiciously on the way home.
-It seemed to play well.
 As I dropped each one of the guys off, "Thank you for the ride, Mr. Block" reverberated throughout the car.

 Riding in cars with boys --- yep, I wish I could be one of the boys again.
-The gap between me and Brandon and his friends seems as wide as the gap between the Sixties and the Tweenies, or whatever this current era is called.
+The gap between me and Brandon and his friends seems as wide as the gap between the Sixties and the Tweenies, or whatever this current decade is called.